A maximum principle for controlled time-symmetric forward-backward doubly stochastic differential equation with initial-terminal sate constraints: Introduction

 This paper is organized as follows.
-In section 2, applying Ekeland's variation principle we obtain a stochastic maximum principle of this controlled time-symmetric forward-backward stochastic differential equations with initial-terminal state constraints.
+In section 2.1, we recall some preliminaries.
+And we formulate our control problem in section 2.2.
+In seciton 2.3, by applying Ekeland's variation principle we obtain a stochastic maximum principle of this controlled time-symmetric FBDSDEs with initial-terminal state constraints.
 Some applications are given in the last section.

-\section{2.
-The main problem}
+\section{The main problem}